w3f/Grants-Program/applications/ink-explorer.md

 ![Blockcoders Ink Explorer](https://user-images.githubusercontent.com/3802516/180186130-7a6b6856-f926-44f2-8887-b82e4cb640b4.png)

-#### 1 - Create App

-Create a frontend application that follows the proposed design.
-Cover the following functionalities:
-- Blocks explorer
-- Transactions explorer
-- Contracts explorer (this section will provide to the user information related to the contract, such as transactions, the contract data and events)
-Dockerize the app to start in a container.

-#### 2 - Support for Spanish speakers community

-Add support for new languages.
-This first iteration will only cover english and spanish.

-#### 3 - Testing

-Add tests to the components of the app.

-#### 4 - Final setups

-Deal with all production issues/configuration requirements such as creating the final docker image, reviewing the documentation and verifying everything works fine.

-#### 5 - Deploy the app

-Define the final domain and deploy the app.

 ## Future Plans

-We plan to expose all the data throughout a Graphql application.
-Add support for more languages.
+We plan to expose all the data throughout a Graphql application and add support for more languages.

 ## License